Riceman2000/d2c-rs/README.md

 Update Cloudflare DNS 'A' records with your public IP.

-Created to be a drop in replacement for this tool: https://github.com/ddries/d2c-rs
+Created to be a drop in replacement for this tool: https://github.com/ddries/d2c.rs

 ---

 d2c-rs (Dynamic DNS Cloudflare) is a very simple program to automatically update the IP address of A DNS records from Cloudflare using your current public IP.
-This tool is designed to be run regularly e.g. on a [cron](https://en.wikipedia.org/wiki/Cron) job.
+This tool is designed to be run regularly e.g. on a [cronjob](https://en.wikipedia.org/wiki/Cron).

+## Project goals
+- Ease of use for the most simple use case of updating a DNS 'A' record for a single server
+- "Fire and forget" configuration that doesn't take forever

+## Project non-goals
+- Adapting the entire Cloudflare DNS API
+- Adding a ton of configuration options
+- Converting this to a daemon or service

 ### Configure